dbt-labs/dbt-jobs-as-code/README.md

 # dbt-jobs-as-code

 `dbt-jobs-as-code` is a tool built to handle dbt Cloud Jobs as well-defined YAML files.
-Being standard YAML.

 > [!NOTE]
 > The documentation is moving to [its dedicated website](https://dbt-labs.github.io/dbt-jobs-as-code/latest/).

-There is also a templating capability to use the same YAML file to update different dbt Cloud projects and/or environments (see [templating](#templating-jobs-yaml-file)).
+It offers some advanced configuration options, like some templating capability to use the same YAML file to update different dbt Cloud projects and/or environments (see [templating](#templating-jobs-yaml-file)).

 A given dbt Cloud project can use both jobs-as-code and jobs-as-ui at the same time, without any conflict.